-Footnotes: Abbreviations: 'n'-MD, mid-diaphyseal data, with 'n' the position of the sampled cross-section from the proximal end; 'n'-TA, trabecular architecture data, with 'n' the cropping coefficient that was used, if any (see Material and Methods section); QO, only qualitative observations were performed.
+Footnotes.
+Abbreviations: 'n'-MD, mid-diaphyseal data, with 'n' the position of the sampled cross-section expressed as the length percentage from the proximal end; 'n'-TA, trabecular architecture data, with 'n' the cropping coefficient that was used, if any (see Material and Methods section); QO, only qualitative observations were performed.

+Table 2.
+Mean values of diaphyseal parameters of interest for each lifestyle category and extinct taxon.